Table of Contents

 There are no magnets in the Piezo design.
 The hum and noise are also not anything to have to worry about like a single-coil pickup.

 Magnetic acoustic pickups are devices that attach to the soundboard of the guitar.
 They use a conventional force to translate the vibrations into an electrical signal.
 They are known for their versatility and ability to be used in a wide range of genres.

-Alnico is an alloy made of Aluminum, Nickel, and Cobalt, and is known for its distinctive tone.
+Alnico is an alloy made of Aluminum, Nickel, and Cobalt, and is known for its specific tone.

 In-body microphones are placed inside the belly of an acoustic guitar.
 They are recognized for their natural sound and are often used in live performances.

 In-body microphones work by translating the string vibrations.
 They turn it into an electrical signal that is then amplified.

 They are placed inside the guitar.
 Because of this, there is a good chance of feedback and instability if not installed right.

 But because they are a microphone, the tone is more natural.
 So the acoustic qualities are captured and amplified.
 Any percussive playing or tapping on the soundboard will also be amplified.